What is Object Storage? Read our review of the top 5 players in 2025

 S3 object storage review

-The amount of data your BOBcloud backups generate will grow exponentially in 2023.
+The amount of data your BOBcloud backups generate is expected to grow exponentially in 2025.

 Therefore, we have had a quick refresh of the most popular S3 object storage services.

 We have been using deduplication since 2021 and continue to improve it.
-Not only is this technically sensible, but it also reduces restore times (fewer data to download and stitch together) and costs.
+Not only is this technically sensible, but it also reduces restore times (since there is less data to download and stitch together) and costs.

 Object storage services are now the only cloud storage medium we recommend, and they outclass file storage \ SMB in every aspect.

 Object storage offers a cost-effective and highly scalable storage option.
-In 2023, the best object storage providers offer a combination of features such as scalability, security, ease of use, and affordability.
+In 2023, the best object storage providers offer a combination of features, including scalability, security, ease of use, and affordability.

 Amazon Web Services S3 (Simple Storage Service)